sreehitha177/Disk-based-Database-Engine/README.md

    The tables are taken from the IMDB database Links, available [here](https://developer.imdb.com/non-commercial-datasets/).

    Movies is taken from title.basics.tsv file from the IMDB database.
-Based on that file, build a table Movies(movieId: char(10), title: char(450)), where       each row is a movie
+Based on that file, build a table Movies(movieId: char(10), title: char(450)), where       each row is a movie.

    WorkedOn is taken from the title.principals.tsv file.
 The movieId attribute is the tconst column, the personId attribute is the nconst column, and the       category attribute is the category column.

    People is taken from name.basics.tsv.
 The personId attribute is the nconst column, and the name attribute is the primaryName column.